jadonk/make-things-book/README.md

 throughout.
 A message about how mastering this information can help overcome those barriers should be repeated.
 Control, as used in the title, is about accesibility, accountability, empowerment, ownership, and more.

+## Audience
+Using the phrase "kid steps" is intentional to imply this is for children, but this is also intended for anyone looking for a step-by-step guide to what concepts to master to control technology in their lives.

 ## Inspiration Books
 * [Getting Started with TRS-80 Basic](https://archive.org/details/Getting_Started_with_TRS-80_Basic_1981_Tandy/mode/2up)
 * Bad to the Bone: Crafting Electronics Systems with BeagleBone and BeagleBone Black